br0nco640k/Bard-Diva/README.md

 or

 `pip install --user --break-system-packages -r requirements.txt` for systems that give errors about externally managed environment nonsense.
+You may also have to add the path for mido to your PATH in .bashrc

 ### Wayland users: